 If you’re keen to go down the natural route when treating your acne, Catalá recommends keeping an eye out for the following ingredients, “I personally have observed great results with burdock root extract, which is an excellent antiseptic and has purifying properties,” he tells Byrdie UK.
 “Also propolis can be used as an antibacterial and is also very soothing if your acne is painful.

 “Another ingredient I use for acne is epilobium extract.
-It is packed with a tannin called oenothein B, which neutralises the enzyme responsible for excessive production of sebum (5-alfa reductase).
+It is packed with a tannin called oenothein B, which neutralizes the enzyme responsible for excessive production of sebum (5-alfa reductase).
 Azelaic acid also inhibits the same enzyme.
 I have observed the best results with these ingredients.”

-On the flip side, Catalá suggests avoiding some occlusive (pore-blocking) ingredients such as “propylene glycol, silicone (dimethicone, cyclomethicone), mineral oil, paraffin, lanolin and beeswax.”
+On the flip side, Catalá suggests avoiding some occlusive (pore-blocking) ingredients such as “propylene glycol, silicone (dimethicone, cyclomethicone), mineral oil, paraffin, lanolin, and beeswax.”

 If your acne isn’t responding to over-the-counter products, Granite recommends consulting a dermatologist, “We have the tools to help.
-Many clinics offer blue light and LED treatments, chemical peels and steam extractions, all of which can be helpful in treating acne.”
+Many clinics offer blue light and LED treatments, chemical peels, and steam extractions, all of which can be helpful in treating acne.”

 There are a couple of in-clinic treatments Jack recommends for acne, too.
 “Theraclear, for example, uses a vacuum-assisted IPL light to suck out pores and destroy the acne bacteria (P. acne) directly at the base of the pores.
 Heat-based treatments such as Fractora use fractional radio-frequency to heat up and destroy the bacteria and reduce acne scarring.”

 A few lifestyle tweaks can help to reduce the severity of your acne, and all three experts agree that diet is the best place to start.
-Says Catalá, “Reducing your intake of refined carbohydrates and increase the amount of fibre.
+Says Catalá, “Reducing your intake of refined carbohydrates and increase the amount of fiber.
 Limit salt and alcohol, too.
 If you want to try supplements, the best options for acne are the ones indicated for liver detox such as artichoke or boldo.”

 “There is mounting evidence that limiting high glycemic foods in your diet and supplementing with a probiotic may be helpful in preventing and treating acne,” says Granite.
-“Many functional medicine doctors advocate a largely plant-based diet with low amounts of processed foods, meat products and dairy, and often patients find this helps,” says Jack.
+“Many functional medicine doctors advocate a largely plant-based diet with low amounts of processed foods, meat products, and dairy, and often patients find this helps,” says Jack.
 “That being said, it is not failsafe, and acne can have a hormonal cause, so often further investigation is required to exclude any treatable conditions, such as PCOS.”